tpwres/teczki-polskiego-wrestlingu/content/w/vic-golden.md

 Their final match as a team for PTW was during [PTW#4 Mystery](@/e/ptw/2023-06-25-ptw-4-mystery.md), in the tournament final for the newly created Tag Team Championship, which they however lost to PAKA.
 Later they briefly joined with Legia Łysych ([Olgierd](@/w/olgierd.md) and [Marco Hammers](@/w/marco-hammers.md)) against PAKA.

 In September 2023, Vic caught an injury and was sidelined from competition.
-He was quietly removed from PTW's roster page around December 2023.
+He was quietly removed from PTW's roster page in early 2024.

 #### PpW Ewenement (2024)